rinaldus/wine_build/README.md

+# Migration
+This repository is now read only, I won't update it anymore.
+Actual repository is here: https://git.rinaldus.ru/Rinaldus/wine_build

 You can compile almost any* version of vanilla wine or wine-staging.
 # Instructions
 1. Clone this repository to any directory.
 Open `wine_build.sh` in text editor and change `WORKDIR` and `MAKEOPTS` variables.